jtlapp/subtap/README.md

 - Optionally exit when your code throws an unexpected exception, instead of having it logged as a test failure and plowing on with testing.
 - Collect test file `stdout` for output after runner output or for writing to a file, delimiting it by test filename.
 - Clearly highlight non-printing character differences in test results.
-- Assign colors and result difference emphasis that makes debugging fun.
+- Assign colors and result difference emphasis that make debugging fun.

 ## Advantages of Root Subtests